-These are just a few examples, but the use of insects for waste management is gaining more and more interest globally as a sustainable and environmentally friendly solution for organic waste management.
+These examples highlight the growing global interest in using insects as a sustainable and environmentally friendly solution for organic waste management.

 For further information on the use of insects for waste management, you can refer to reputable sources such as scientific studies, waste management research institutions, and publications from countries at the forefront of insect-based waste management projects.